smolninja28/PANS/README.md

 This system is built using the Purdue Robotics Operating System (PROS) for V5, and thus can only be used in that environment.
 This library will not work with legacy, Cortex-Based control systems. https://pros.cs.purdue.edu/

 PANS is designed to be modular, so only the systems in use are compiled.
-Options are configured through define macros in the main PANS header file.
+Simply include the headers for the systems you want to use!

 Some modules require the use of OkapiLib, while others use PROS' LVGL library. https://pros.cs.purdue.edu/v5/okapi/index.html